Pillar of Marketing

 More importantly, those two software systems will have to talk to each other, just as the sales and marketing teams need to be in communication.
 If the two sets of data can’t communicate, you won’t be able to generate meaningful reports on close rates and new customers from your marketing efforts.

-You should also look for software that automatically syncs between marketing and CRM software, eliminates duplicate records by matching with email addresses, and sends data both directions — it’s often helpful to segment marketing leads by info that the sales team has added to the CRM.
+You should also look for software that automatically syncs between marketing and CRM software, eliminates duplicate records by matching with email addresses, and sends data both directions — it’s often helpful to segment marketing leads by the info that the sales team has added to the CRM.

 Once you have the software set up, you can start sharing data back and forth.